 Children are learning at a pre-key stage 1 level.
 They take part in English, fine motor, Maths and Zones of Regulation lessons throughout the week which is closely aligned with our Curwen Early Years Curriculum.

 Literacy lessons are delivered through early phonics which uses principles and resources from RML in-line with our Reception and Nursery.
 Fine motor needs are supported through weekly fine motor work including sensory activities.
 Children also have weekly Sensory Story sessions.

 To support emotional literacy, the children take part in weekly Zones of Regulation sessions, developing language and understanding around this.

 Maths focuses on understanding number, using physical manipulatives and developing number sense.

 Behaviour is supported using positive reinforcement, understanding the function of behaviour, with an emphasis of replacing inappropriate behaviour with language and socially appropriate conduct.

 To support the children’s social and physical development, they follow a personalised timetable including ‘free-flow’ time, Forest Schools, food exploration, bikes, gymnastics and soft play.

 Chestnut group are children that are working at a pre-formal level.
 Their curriculum is guided by the Early Years framework, and personalised to meet their individual needs.
 A lot of work is done on supporting independence in personal care, and based around sensory work and encouraging interaction with peers and different adults in the school.

-To support with this, children take part in a range of attention sessions throughout the week in our Chestnut Room.
-Where possible, children also access our EYFS setting at lunchtimes or during free-flow to ensure they have interaction with a range of peers.
+To support with this, children take part in a range of attention sessions throughout the week in our Chestnut Snug.
+Children also access our EYFS setting at lunchtimes or during free-flow to ensure they have interaction with a range of peers.